Jump to content

 Stop to taste a glass of whisky and learn more about how this Scottish speciality is made.
 Drymen is the last major stage stop for some time.

 You climb "Conic Hill" and enjoy the views of Loch Lomond - the largest lake in Scotland.
 The descent takes you to Balmaha and then civilisation ends for a few kilometres.
 There are only narrow footpaths on the eastern shore of Loch Lomond.
-The hike is a poem.

 One of the most beautiful stages on the West Highland Way.
 You walk on forest paths to the waterfall at Inversnaid.
 Afterwards, the path winds idyllically along the shore.